leonoravesterbacka/carl-torch/README.md

 git clone https://github.com/leonoravesterbacka/carl-torch.git
 ```

+## Execution
 The code is based on three scripts:
 - [train.py](train.py) trains neural networks on loaded data.
 - [evaluate.py](evaluate.py) evaluates the neural network by calculating the weights and making validation and ROC plots.
 - [calibrate.py](calibrate.py) calibrated network predictions based on histograms of the network output.

 Hyperparameter search for optimization of the classifier is done in branch hyperparameter-search using skorch.

+## Support
+If you have any questions, please email leonora.vesterbacka@cern.ch